intellij-dlanguage/intellij-dlanguage/README.md

 #### Latest Updates

+* 7th October 2015 - I have finally figured out several aspects of the BNF grammar and feel like I know enough now to begin a complete re-write of the parser using the grammarkit plugin for intellij.
+This will overcome the terrible performance issues caused by the integration of the DDT parser and will enable a longer term view of complete language support and lots of cool features that are just not possible to add in any other way.
-* 29th MArch 2015 - I've not managed to fix the performance issue.
+* 29th March 2015 - I've not managed to fix the performance issue.
 The problem is that the integration of the DDT parser/lexer with intellij has to jump through many hoops to work correctly as intellij don't make it easy to use external parsers directly.
 I think the only option is to go back to writing the BNF grammer and JFlex lexer - which I have started working on - however I think this will take a few months of effort.
 So I'm pushing back the alpha release to after the summer.
 *  5th Feb 2015 - I've had some other demands on my time so had to push back the alpha release until end of March 2015.
 On the plus side I've discovered the major peformance issue that was holding me back - so I've started work on fixing it.
 Once I'm happy with the performance work will resume on more features.